TheMaster1127/HTVM/README.md

 HTVM IDE uses property files with the extensions `.htpc` and `.htpr` for compiling and running your code.
 These files provide the commands needed to execute or compile your code based on the file type (e.g., `.cpp`, `.py`, `.js`).
 The files are located in the `/property files/` folder in the IDE, and you can create your own property files for different languages.

+---

+### File Extensions and Corresponding Property Files

+For each programming language you use in HTVM, the property files should have matching names with the extension `.htpc` for compile commands and `.htpr` for run commands.
+For example:

+- `cpp.htpr` or `cpp.htpc`
+- `zig.htpr` or `zig.htpc`
+- `lua.htpr` or `lua.htpc`
+- `c.htpr` or `c.htpc`
+- `asm.htpr` or `asm.htpc`

+In other words, the file extension of the code corresponds to the name of the property file.

+---

 - **.htpc**: Property file for compiling when pressing `Ctrl+F7`
 - **.htpr**: Property file for running your code when pressing `F5`